 Career and Leadership Development Events: Career and Leadership Development Events develop college and career readiness skills.
 The competitive events serve as an outgrowth of instruction in the agricultural education classroom for FFA members in grades 7 to 12.

-Honorary Awards: FFA relies on the support of exceptional teachers, individuals and companies to provide life-changing experiences for its members.
+Honorary Awards: FFA relies on exceptional teachers, individuals and companies to provide life-changing experiences for its members.
 Each year those who have made outstanding contributions to FFA are honored with Distinguished Service Citations, VIP awards or the Honorary American FFA Degree.